ibuystuff/vasco/README.md

 status:

-    [ ] A JSON object specifying the status behavior:
+    [x] A JSON object specifying the status behavior:
     path:
         specify the path to be used to check status of the server (this path is concatenated with the address field to build a status query).
 Status is checked every N seconds, where N is defined in the Vasco configuration.
 A 200 reply means the server is up and functioning.
 A payload may be delivered with more detailed status information.
 It is returned as part of the discover server's status block (if it successfully parses as a JSON object, it is delivered that way, otherwise as a string).
-Default is myAddr/status.

-    downcount:
-        An integer.
-The server is marked as out of service if it fails to reply to a status request (times out) this many times in a row.
-Default = 2.
-Note that if a server replies with a non-200 value it is marked down immediately.
-This can be used to throttle requests to a server under heavy load.

-    upcount:
-        An integer.
-After being marked out of service, the server must respond 200 to this many repeated requests in order to be considered "up".
-Default = 3.

-    timeout:
-        An integer number of milliseconds before a request should be considered nonresponsive.
-Default = 500 msec.
+This must be specified.

 Example